 An investment bond is tax paid, because investment earnings are taxed at the company rate of 30% within the bond structure, and paid by the bond issuer.
 Earnings are reinvested in the bond, and the investor does not receive any income, so pays no income tax.

 A benefit of an investment bond is that at the end of 10 years, all the proceeds from the bond are tax free.
 At the same time, investment bonds are flexible, in that it is possible to access funds before 10 years, and at that point pay the difference between the company tax rate and personal tax rate, less any franked dividends.

 Unlike super, there is no limit on the amount an investor can contribute to an investment bond, and additional annual contributions of up to 125% of the previous year’s contribution can be made.

 Bonds are also effective wealth transfer tools.
 Because they are technically life insurance policies, there is a nominated beneficiary, who will always receive the proceeds of the bond tax-free, even if the life insured dies before the 10 year period.
 In addition, and unlike most other assets, an investment bond does not form part of an investor’s estate, and can therefore be given to any nominated beneficiary, tax-free.

 Ultimately, every investor’s situation is different, and for many investors, super remains the most tax-effective option available.
 For many SMSF trustees, however, who are more likely than most to be affected by the new caps on contributions and transfer limits, taking a closer look at alternative options, like an investment bond, is well worth the time and effort.

-CANSTAR provides an information service and in giving you information about investment products CANSTAR is not making any suggestion or recommendation to you about a particular product.
+Canstar provides an information service and in giving you information about investment products Cansatr is not making any suggestion or recommendation to you about a particular product.